Toilet Training Puppies

 There are some predictable times when puppies will want to relieve themselves: as soon as they wake up; five or ten minutes after a play session and about fifteen minutes after eating.
 Some puppies like to go and make some "room" before they eat.

 It's usually pretty easy to tell when a puppy wants to toilet.
 They will abruptly stop what they are doing (eg. playing with a toy, eating etc) and start walking around sniffing ....... looking for the perfect place.
 If a puppy goes anywhere near a door ...... take them outside.

 So, what can you do to help with night time toileting?
-Some suggestions are: don't give food for three hours before bedtime; unless it's very hot, take away water one hour before bedtime; be sure to take your puppy outside to toilet before bedtime and set the alarm for four or five hours after bedtime to take the puppy out to toilet.
+Some suggestions are: don't give food for three hours before bedtime; unless it's very hot, take away water one hour before bedtime; be sure to take your puppy outside to toilet before bedtime and set the alarm for four hours after bedtime to take the puppy out to toilet.
 Your puppy will probably be well over twelve weeks old before they can hold their bladder/bowels for more than five hours.